Fabien Robert

-Fabien Robert (born 6 January 1989) is a French footballer who plays for English club Gloucester City as an attacking midfielder.
+Fabien Robert (born 6 January 1989) is a French footballer who played for English club Gloucester City as an attacking midfielder.
+He is without a club (as of 12 April 2024).

 Club career

 Lorient

 Robert is a product of the FC Lorient Centre de Formation, having previously played for local side AS Lanester.
 Following great success playing on Lorient's under-18 and CFA 2 squad, on 15 June 2007, he signed an unprecedented five-year professional contract effectively keeping him with Lorient until 2012.
 He was promoted to the senior squad for the Ligue 1 2007–08 season and assigned the number 28 shirt.
 He made his professional debut on 1 September 2007 in a league match against Strasbourg appearing as a substitute in the 60th minute.
 The final result was a 0–0 draw.
 Over the course of the season, he made eleven appearances, nine of them as a substitute and one start, his first ever, in a 0–0 draw against Le Mans.